actions/upload-artifact/README.md

 # upload-artifact

-This uploads artifacts from your build.
+This uploads artifacts from your workflow.

 # Usage